-- Unemployment considerations will vary by state, but generally during the pandemic, employees may receive unemployment benefits if they have been laid off or furloughed or had their hours significantly reduced. - Sole proprietors and independent contractors in some states also may receive unemployment benefits during the federal emergency.
+- Unemployment considerations will vary by state, but generally, during the pandemic, employees may receive unemployment benefits if they have been laid off or furloughed or had their hours significantly reduced. - Sole proprietors and independent contractors may also receive unemployment benefits in some states during the federal emergency.